mFireworks/Create-Renewable-Ores/README.md

 - Added recipe for netherrack: Heated mixing with 2 cobblestone, 1 cinder flour, and 200mB of lava.
 - Added recipe for end stone: Heated mixing with 1 cobblestone, 1 chorus fruit, and 200mB of lava.
+- Added recipe for gilded blackstone: Mixing with 1 blackstone, 8 gold nuggets.

 ### Original README